rgglez/python-gpt-po/README.md

 # Python GPT-4 PO File Translator

-This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT-4 model.
+This Python script provides a convenient tool for translating `.po` files using OpenAI's GPT-4 (previous) model.
 It is designed to handle both bulk and individual translation modes, making it suitable for a wide range of project sizes and `.po` file structures.

+## About the fork

+This is a fork of the [pescheckit/python-gpt-po](https://github.com/pescheckit/python-gpt-po) repository.
+See the [CHANGELOG](CHANGELOG.md) to see the modifications made to this fork.

 ## Features